 Natalie is a Director in the Construction/Surety, Litigation, and Government Relations sections.
 Her background is in general commercial litigation.
 She has represented clients on a variety of matters, including employment litigation, professional malpractice litigation, as well as construction and real estate litigation.
-Natalie has represented a number of matters before the legislature including special district creation and related matters, real estate development, affordable housing, construction, jurisprudence, transportation, health care, and other issues.
+Natalie has represented a number of public entities before the legislature including municipalities and special districts.
+She has also represented the clients in the areas of real estate development, affordable housing, construction, jurisprudence, transportation, health care, and other issues.
 Natalie’s work resulted in a 100% passage for the 2013 legislative session.

 Natalie received her law degree from Baylor University where she served as Assistant Managing Editor of Baylor Law Review.